cleanmountain/que-are/README.md

 # Que Are
 First babysteps towards a tool to decode CSV data from a QR code.
-Will most likely turn into a Flask app with a table view of some kind for parsing the CSV.
+A Flask app; will have a table view of some kind to prettify parsed CSV.

+Currently takes a single photo from the filesystem and displays the parsed csv as a nested array.